 - signatures, and

 - either a Canadian educational credential or a foreign credential and an assessment of your foreign education from an approved agency.

 If any are missing, your application is not complete.
 We will send it back to you without processing it.

 a) The processing fee for you and your family members

 When you apply, you need to include everyone who will come to Canada with you.
 This affects your fees.
-You can use our online fee calculator to see how much it will be.
+Check the fee list to see how much it will be.

 If we do not find you eligible to apply, we will contact you and refund your processing fee.